ds4se/admin/reviewTemplate.md

 _??_

-D. Is the chapter title a mantra, i.e., some slogan reflecting best practice for data science for SE?
+D. We encouraged (but did not require) the chapter title to be a mantra or something cute/catchy, i.e., some slogan reflecting best practice for data science for SE?
 If you have suggestion for a better title, please put them here.

 _??_

 E. What are the best points of the chapter that the authors should NOT change?

 _??_